-Depending on their reasons for investing in Covered Bonds, Covered Bondholders should, among other things, conduct their own thorough analysis, and consult their own legal advisers or the appropriate regulators from time to time to determine the appropriate status of Covered Bonds under any applicable risk based capital or similar rules, including, without limitation, Article 52(4) UCITS and Article 129 CRR and any technical standards relating thereto.
+Depending on their reasons for investing in Covered Bonds, Covered Bondholders should, among other things, conduct their own thorough analysis, and consult their own legal advisers or the appropriate regulators from time to time to determine the appropriate status of Covered Bonds under any applicable risk based capital or similar rules, including, without limitation, Article 52(4) UCITS and Article 129

+CRR and any technical standards relating thereto.
 Non-compliance by the Covered Bonds with any such rules might adversely affect the Covered Bondholders.

 On 30 September 2015 the European Commission published a consultation document entitled 'Covered Bonds in the European Union' as part of its Capital Markets Union project which aims at tackling fragmentation and market inefficiencies.
-The consultation period closed on 6 January 2016 and, according to the mid-term consultation document published by the European Commission on 20 January 2017, a study is ongoing looking at specific aspects of covered bonds.
+The consultation period closed in January 2016 and, according to the mid-term consultation document published by the European Commission on 20 January 2017, a study is ongoing looking at specific aspects of covered bonds.
 On 20 December 2016, the European Banking Authority published its recommendations on harmonisation of the covered bond framework in the EU including a recommendation to develop an EU covered bond framework (in the form of a directive).
-The report by the EU Parliament's Committee on Economic and Monetary Affairs (ECON) which was published in July 2017 supports a pan-European covered bonds framework under the CRR and, inter alia, calls for a principles-based approach at EU level as well as a clear definition of covered bonds in a European directive.
-On 12 March 2018 the European Commission adopted legislative proposals for the adoption of a new directive and regulation on the issue of covered bonds and covered bond public supervision and a regulation on amending Regulation (EU) No 575/2013 as it regards to exposures in the form of covered bonds.
-The legislative proposals build on the analysis and the advice of the European Banking Authority.
-Following the publication of the legislative proposals, the EU legislative process will need to be followed.
-Until the EU legislative process has been finalised and the proposals are available in their final form, it remains uncertain if or how the proposals will affect the Issuer, the CBC and/or the Covered Bonds.
+The draft report by the EU Parliament's Committee on Economic and Monetary Affairs (ECON) which was published on 23 March 2017 supports a pan-European covered bonds framework under the CRR and, inter alia, calls for a principles-based approach at EU level as well as a clear definition of covered bonds in an European directive.
+As at the date of this Base Prospectus it is unclear how and when any amendments, following from the consultation paper, European Banking Authority report and ECON report will be made to CB Legislation.